 • ON/OFF CHARGER: This pushbutton toggles the charger function on and off whenever the charger is actively charging.
 The green "CHG" LED turns on and off with this pushbutton.
-This pushbutton is also used to initiate an equalize charge; for more information on using this equalize charge feature, see section 5.2.2 and the Equalizing Mode information page 22 and 26.
+This pushbutton is also used to initiate an equalize charge; for more information on using the equalize charge feature, see section 5.2.2 and the Equalizing Mode information on page 26.